Syntax555/balatrobot/docs/index.md

     **BalatroBot 1.0.0 introduces breaking changes:**

-    - No longer a Python package (no PyPI releases)
+    - Now a CLI to start Balatro (no longer a Python client)
     - New JSON-RPC 2.0 protocol over HTTP/1.1
     - Updated endpoints and API structure
     - Removed game state logging functionality